paulgeser/besca-truncated/README.md

 In the standard workflow notebook, all of these methods are controlled through the `r_methods` option but it is of course possible to manually switch between them and the standard workflow.
 Please also specify the location of your R library with the `rlib_loc` option of the notebook.

-## Running besca on a HPC with a SLURM worklod manager
+## Running besca on an HPC with a SLURM workload manager

-If you have access to an HCP which uses SLURM as a workload manger you can run the jupyter notebooks coming with besca located in `workbooks/` with dedicated resources.
+If you have access to an HPC which uses SLURM as a workload manager you can run the jupyter notebooks coming with besca located in `workbooks/` with dedicated resources.
 To do so, start an interactive session on your HPC.

 ```
 interactive -c 8 -m 16G -t 180 # This allocates 8 CPUs, 16 GB of memory for 3 hours
 ```

 If you have installed besca in a conda environment like explained above activate the environment.

 ```
 conda activate besca
 ```

 Start a jupyter notebook.

 ```
 jupyter-notebook --ip=* --no-browser
 ```

 You can now run the jupyter notebooks coming with besca.

 ## Datasets and Analysis notebooks

-Besca run-examples and datasets annotations notebook can be found in:
+Besca run-examples and datasets annotation notebooks can be found in:

 [https://github.com/bedapub/besca_publication_results](https://github.com/bedapub/besca_publication_results)